Nekromantix: Recent activity

 In May 2006 Meza left the Nekromantix, later joining Tiger Army.
 He was replaced by Andrew Martinez (Andy DeMize) of The Rocketz.
 Life Is a Grave & I Dig It! was released in April 2007.
 In November 2007 the band announced Tröy Deströy's departure to focus on a solo career.
 Pete Belair of the Australian band Firebird was announced as the band's new guitarist and performed with them during their 2008 tours, living in Australia complicated things and Francisco Mesa, formerly of Barcelona-based Nightbreed and Ultimo Asalto, joined as a permanent guitarist.

 On 11 January 2009, Martinez was killed in an automobile collision.
 The following month it was announced that Lux, formerly of Mystery Hangup and Sacred Storm, would be Martinez's replacement.
 The band's first female member, Lux stated that the Nekromantix would tour North America with Reverend Horton Heat during the summer and record a new album later in the year.
 The band's eighth studio album, What Happens in Hell, Stays in Hell, was released 2 August 2011.
-The band will support the album with a tour of the United States from July to September 2011.
+The band supported the album with a tour of the United States from July to September 2011.
 In April 2014, it was announced that Lux would depart from the band.
 It was later announced in June 2014 that Adam Guerrero, formerly of Rezurex, would replace Lux as the new Nekromantix drummer.
 In October 2017, Guerrero departed from the band and Lux returned to fill in for a few shows.
 In April 2018 it was announced that Rene "Delamuerte" Garcia, from The Brains and BAT! would be the new Nekromantix drummer.